• Skip to primary navigation

 • What can’t you do?

-• What’s strongest sense in your dream?
+• What’s the strongest sense in your dream?

 • What can you link that to in your daily life?

-Stress, anxiety or fear often exists years after a triggering event.
+Stress, anxiety, or fear often exists years after a triggering event.
 Adults who have long since graduated from high school or college report nightmares of taking exams.

-It’s not yet clear to scientists if nightmares triggered by stress and anxiety are more casually linked or are an expression of an underlying issue.
+It’s not yet clear to scientists if nightmares triggered by stress and anxiety are more causally linked or are an expression of an underlying issue.
 If nightmares become persistent, it’s important to speak with a health professional.
 Studies have linked deeper emotional issues with chronic nightmares.

 Emotional Issues Influence Nightmares

 People with emotional disturbances or events in the past have an increased chance of having recurring nightmares.
-Adults who possess issues of distrust, alienation or estrangement are more likely to have chronic nightmares.
+Adults who possess issues of distrust, alienation, or estrangement are more likely to have chronic nightmares.
 In one Finnish study, 28 percent of those clinically diagnosed with severe depression reported frequent nightmares than the four percent sample average.

 Highly creative individuals and those who are extremely forgiving (with limited personal boundaries) have chronic nightmares linked to stress and anxiety.